dashingsoft/pyarmor/docs/reference/environments.rst

 .. versionadded:: 8.x
                   This feature is still not implemented

-There are 2 specialized builtin functions, both of them could be called without import in the obfuscated scripts.
+There are 2 specialized builtin functions, both of them could be used without import in the obfuscated scripts.

 Generally they're used with inline marker or in the hook scripts.